 - Statistics Canada 2011.
 Visual Census - Language.
 Ottawa - Gatinueau.
 Accessed April 11, 2016

 Geographic Distribution of Population

 With an area of almost 2800 square km following amalgamation in 2000, the City of Ottawa is geographically by far the largest of Canada’s major cities.
 About 90% of this land is rural, strongly influencing the character and potential of the City.
 Yet 55% of Ottawa’s population is urban, 35% suburban, and only 10% rural.
-With intensification, proportionately more dwelling units are being built in the urban areas, so the relative size of the urban population will continue to increase.
+Depending on the City's success in focusing intensification on priority areas, proportionately more dwelling units should be built in the urban areas, leading to growth in the relative size of the urban population.